videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### startLivestream()

-- It is used to start meeting livestreaming.
+- It is used to start meeting live streaming.
-- You will be able to start livestream the meeting to another platforms such as Youtube, Facebook, etc. that supports `rtmp` streaming.
+- You will be able to start live stream meetings to other platforms such as Youtube, Facebook, etc. that support `RTMP` streaming.
-- All [participants](../participant-class/introduction.md) and [localParticipant](../participant-class/introduction.md), will receive `livestream-started` event.
+- All [participants](../participant-class/introduction.md) and [localParticipant](../participant-class/introduction.md) will receive the `livestream-started` event.

 #### Parameters